evgeniyp92/tsplayground/Notes/Notes.md

 The above implementation is bad because, again, as the list of things to sort grows we have to cover off more edge cases

+Depending on the type of data we're sorting we need different compare and swap operations

+Intermediate solution is to extract swapping and comparison logic to a separate class